Saksham-Patni/Python-RESTful-Web/Extract Data/Readme.md

-Program to extract specific data from a file, and perform defininte operations!
+Program to extract specific data from a file, and perform defined operations!